legal herstory pioneers

 -

-In 1872, became Illinois' first woman lawyer.
+In 1872, became the first woman lawyer in Illinois.

-Biography: Illinois State Bar Association
+Biography: Wikipedia, Illinois State Bar Association

 Barbara Jordan